shedskin/shedskin/doc/README.rst

     make

-For the executable file to execute properly under Windows, note that ``gc.dll`` (located in the Shed Skin working directory) must be located somewhere in the Windows path.
+For the executable file to execute properly under Windows, note that ``gc.dll`` and ``libpcre-0.dll`` (located in the Shed Skin working directory) must be located somewhere in the Windows path.
 This happens automatically when running ``init.bat``.

 As Shed Skin is still an *experimental* project and contains bugs, it is recommended that you test and debug programs thoroughly with the regular Python interpreter (**CPython**), before compiling them with **Shed Skin**.
 Discrepancies between **CPython** and **Shed Skin** versions should be reported as possible bugs to ``mark.dufour@gmail.com``.